What are dentures?

 Are denture adhesives safe?

 Dental adhesives are safe as long as they are used as they were meant to be used.
-If the denture is well-fitting and the adhesive is only used to give added stability, there should be no ill effects.
+If the denture is well-fitting and the adhesive is only used to give added stability, there should be no problems.
 If adhesives are used excessively to fill voids for an ill-fitting denture, they can be harmful to the underlying soft and hard tissues.
 Occasionally, in these cases, inflammation of the soft tissues can result.
 In addition, because of its movement on the soft tissue and underlying bone, an ill-fitting denture can cause bone loss.